Bribie Island

 Bribie Island ranks among the oldest 10% of areas nationwide

 The median age in Bribie Island is 64 years, significantly higher than Greater Brisbane's average of 36 years and Australia's median of 38 years.
-Compared to Greater Brisbane, Bribie Island has a higher percentage of residents aged 65-74 (25.4%) but fewer residents aged 25-34 (3%).
-The concentration of residents aged 65-74 in Bribie Island is well above the national average of 9.4%.
-According to post-2021 Census data, the percentage of residents aged 75-84 has increased from 16% to 19.8%, while the percentages for those aged 25-34 and 5-14 have decreased from 4.5% to 3% and 7.1% to 5.7%, respectively.
+Compared to Greater Brisbane, Bribie Island has a higher proportion of residents aged 65-74 (25.4%) but fewer residents aged 25-34 (3.0%).
+This concentration of 65-74 year-olds is notably higher than the national average of 9.4%.
+According to post-2021 Census data, the proportion of residents aged 75-84 has increased from 16.0% to 19.8%, while the proportion of those aged 25-34 has decreased from 4.5% to 3.0%, and the proportion of those aged 5-14 has dropped from 7.1% to 5.7%.
 By 2041, demographic projections indicate significant shifts in Bribie Island's age structure.
-The number of residents aged 75-84 is projected to grow by 2,169 people (49%), from 4,387 to 6,557.
-All anticipated population growth will be among residents aged 65 and older.
-Meanwhile, the populations of those aged 0-4 and 55-64 are expected to decline.
+The 75-84 age cohort is projected to grow by 2,169 people (49%), from 4,387 to 6,557 residents.
+This growth will be driven entirely by residents aged 65 and older, representing 100% of anticipated population growth.
+Meanwhile, the 0-4 and 55-64 age cohorts are expected to experience population declines.

 Frequently Asked Questions - Age